 While similar to dandruff, seborrheic dermatitis has more severe symptoms.
 The condition needs to be addressed with treatments that relieve symptoms like scalp flakes and redness, and tackle the root cause to stop it from coming back.

 SEBORRHEIC DERMATITIS VS DANDRUFF

 Much like dandruff, the cause of seborrheic dermatitis is thought to be a sensitivity to a naturally occurring microbe species, Malassezia globosa.

-Both dandruff and seborrheic dermatitis affect the scalp and share common symptoms.
+Both dandruff and seborrheic dermatitis affect the scalp and share common features.

-Seborrheic dermatitis shares certain symptoms with dandruff but is characterized by a number of more severe symptoms.
+Seborrheic dermatitis is characterized by increased severity of these symptoms.

 SYMPTOMS OF SEBORRHEIC DERMATITIS

 You may experience one or more of the following symptoms: